Mentors-Outreach/mentors-outreach/community-guidelines.md

 *   **Be constructive**.
 We’re here to push each other forward and lift each other up.
 Find ways to help each other think bigger, reframe challenges, and stay curious.

 *   **Don’t spam, promote, or troll**.
 This community exists to help you learn.
 It’s not a place to spam, promote your services, or to make insensitive remarks.
+Spamming discourages potential customers and dilutes credibility.

 *   Please treat the information on member profiles with respect; do not scrape member information (manually or with scripts), and do not send promotional materials to members.